Why study geology at the University of Kansas?

 Please contact your advisor or the Director of Graduate Studies for further information about research skills and responsible scholarship, and see the current policy on Doctoral Research Skills and Responsible Scholarship in the Graduate Studies section of the online catalog and in the KU Policy Library.

 To be admitted to Ph.D. candidacy, a student must pass an oral comprehensive examination on the specialty in geology in which the student is doing doctoral research and on other relevant areas of geology and supporting sciences.
 The student must prepare and have approved a research proposal based on the doctoral research project before the oral comprehensive examination.
 The examination is based on the material presented in the proposal and its application to geology in general.
 The examination is conducted by a 5-member faculty committee; one member of the committee must be from a KU department other than geology and is appointed by Graduate Studies on recommendation of the department.
 The same committee is also responsible for conducting a final oral examination based on the doctoral dissertation.
 Three members of the committee supervise research and preparation for the dissertation.

 Shared Doctoral Program with Kansas State University

 The Department has a shared education program whereby doctoral students may study under the direction of a faculty member of the Department of Geology at Kansas State University, with a KU faculty member as co-chair of the dissertation committee.
-After one year of course work in Lawrence to fulfill the residence requirement, students may enroll at Kansas State University.
+After one year of course work in Lawrence to fulfill the residency requirement, students may enroll at Kansas State University.
 Degrees are awarded by KU.
-For specific information on departmental practices in shaping individual curricula, in controlling general examinations, and in evaluating dissertation proposals, contact the department Graduate Advisor.
+For specific information on departmental practices in shaping individual curricula, in controlling general examinations, and in evaluating dissertation proposals, contact the department Director of Graduate Studies.